George Doolette: Adelaide

-Prior to emigrating to South Australia with his parents, George had worked for two years "in the soft goods trade".
+Before emigrating to South Australia with his parents, George had worked for two years "in the soft goods trade".
 In Adelaide he found a job as cashier with the drapery firm of McNicol and Young, where he worked for two and a half years.
-In about 1858 he joined the firm of Messrs.
+Around 1858 he joined the firm of Messrs.
 A. Macgeorge & Co., tailors, hatters and outfitters of Hindley Street (and later King William Street, Adelaide).
 A. Macgeorge & Co. had been established in 1849 and was the leading drapery business in Adelaide.

 Doolette's father died of a "disease of the heart" on 20 June 1863, aged 49, at 'Sandford Cottage' in the Adelaide suburb of Kensington.

 On 9 November 1865 George Doolette married Mary Bartlett McEwin, the eldest daughter of orchardist George McEwin.
 The marriage was conducted at McEwin's 'Glen Ewin' estate, in the Adelaide Hills near Houghton, South Australia.
 The couple lived initially at Kensington and were closely connected with the local Clayton Congregational Church.
 They later moved to a North Terrace residence in the city where they attended Stow Memorial Church.
 The couple had three children, two sons and a daughter, born in the period 1869 to 1876.

 By 1864 Doolette had been appointed as manager of A. Macgeorge & Co. and assistant to the proprietor Alexander Macgeorge.
 In about 1867 Doolette was made a partner in the drapery business with Macgeorge.
 Doolette was an active member of the South Australian Chamber of Manufactures after its formation in May 1869.

 In May 1873 Doolette opened his own drapery business, Messrs.
 G. Doolette & Co., at Moonta on the Yorke Peninsula of South Australia.
 It was reported that "Mr. Doolette comes to the Peninsula with a high reputation in the trade, obtained in Adelaide".
 His business in Moonta was the local agent for the Adelaide Marine and Fire Assurance Company.
 While living at Moonta Doolette invested in the South Moonta Mining Company and in June 1874 he chaired a meeting of shareholders of the company.

 In March 1875, following the retirement of Alexander Macgeorge, Doolette left Moonta to return to Adelaide after becoming the sole proprietor of Messrs.
 Macgeorge & Co.
 After the transfer of the business Doolette operated from the same premises in King William Street under his own name.
 The business continued operating until 1890.

 In 1880 George and Mary Doolette left South Australia for a visit to Europe and Britain.
-They departed from Adelaide on 16 May 1880 aboard the R.M.S.
+They left from Adelaide on 16 May 1880 aboard the R.M.S.
 Hydaspes and arrived in England in August.
 While the couple were in Scotland Mary Doolette suffered a severe attack of bronchitis.
 George and Mary Doolette arrived back in Australia in January 1881 via the R.M.S.
 Hydaspes.